JonathanWilkerson1975/ModelCabinetJCW/README.md

 dotnet tool install --global dotnet-ef
 ```

-Navigate to project-page.component.html:5:6 and comment out $`\color{fcfc7f}\textsf{<app-viewport></app-viewport>}`$

-Run "npm init" in the terminal to launch the from the project modelcabinet.client

 Run "dotnet run" in the the ModelCabinet.Server

-After project is able to run, update the database.

 ## **Update the Database**
 ```
-"dotnet restore"

--To ensure versions match up with the written code

-After dotnet restore, cd into ModelCabinet.Server

 "dotnet ef database update"

 Pulls data for project from the repository.

-Run the App

-"dotnet run"

 ```